saxenam06/semantica/SemantiCore_Development_Roadmap.md

 * **As an analyst** I want a KG browser that shows provenance and conflict highlights.
 * **As an ML engineer** I want RAG-ready semantic chunks with embeddings and retrieval tuning.
 * **As a security engineer** I want PII detection and masking before storing embeddings.

+### 🆕 **NEW USER STORIES FOR KNOWLEDGE GRAPH PROBLEMS**

+* **As a knowledge engineer** I want to enforce fixed templates so the AI doesn't invent new entities or relationships.
+* **As a domain expert** I want to seed the Knowledge Graph with known data so the AI builds on existing knowledge.
+* **As a data quality analyst** I want automatic deduplication to merge semantically similar entities and keep the graph clean.
+* **As a compliance officer** I want to see exactly where conflicting information comes from so I can investigate discrepancies.
+* **As a business user** I want to trust that the Knowledge Graph represents the single source of truth without duplicates or conflicts.

 ---